GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-b-nva/README.md

 ## Design overview and choices

-### Multi-regional deployment
+### Deployment models

-This stage deploys networking resources in two different regions, deployed and configured in order to allow for a manual ("simple" mode) or automated ("ncc-ra") failover in case of failures.
-Two different architectural flavors are provided which, while similar, implement a completely different routing strategy:
+This stage support three different deployment models that can be controlled by `var.network_mode`.
+The stage deploys networking resources in two different regions and supports both regional and multi-regional VPCs.
+Depending on the selected deployment model different routing strategies and NVAs failover modes can be implemented.

-- **Simple NVA**, where the network appliances are configured behind a "ILB Sandwitch" (two different network passthrough internal load balancers on each of `dmz` and `landing` VPCs), with static routes sending traffic for specific destinations to specific network appliances group through the load balancer.
+- **Simple NVA**: This network mode deploys multi-regional VPCs, the network appliances are configured behind a "ILB Sandwitch" (two different network passthrough internal load balancers on each of `dmz` and `landing` VPCs), with static routes sending traffic for specific destinations to specific network appliances group through the load balancer.
-- **NCC-RA**, where the network appliances establish BGP sessions with a Cloud Router on both `dmz` and `landing` VPCs, which comes with the following benefits, at the cost of additional initial setup complexity:
+- **NCC-RA**: This network mode deploys multi-regional VPCs as the simple mode but provides a different routing strategy.
+The network appliances establish BGP sessions with a Cloud Router on both `dmz` and `landing` VPCs, which comes with the following benefits, at the cost of additional initial setup complexity:
   - avoid using network tags to route traffic
   - automatically send all traffic through the cross-regional NVAs if the ones in-region fail
   - avoid cross-regional traffic unless absolutely necessary for disaster recovery

-Switching between the two different models is controlled by `var.enable_ncc_ra`.
+- **Regional VPC**: This network mode is based on the Simple NVA model but deploys two additional regional VPCs to support use cases where multi-regional (tag based, policy based) routing cannot be used.

 ### VPC design

-The "landing zone" is divided into two VPC networks:
+The "landing zone" is divided into two main networks area:

-- the landing VPC: the connectivity hub towards other trusted networks
+- landing: a multi-regional VPC provides the connectivity hub towards other trusted networks.
+If the **regional network mode** is selected, two additional regional landing VPC provides connectivity to trusted services that don't support multi regional VPC routing (eg. GCVE).
-- the DMZ VPC: the connectivity hub towards any other untrusted network
+- DMZ: a multi-regional VPC provides the connectivity hub towards any other untrusted network

 By default, the design assumes the following:

 - on-premise networks (and related resources) are considered trusted.
-As such, the VPNs connecting with on-premises are terminated in GCP, in the landing VPC
+As such, the VPNs connecting with on-premises are terminated in GCP, in the multi-region landing VPC
 - the public Internet is considered untrusted.
 As such [Cloud NAT](https://cloud.google.com/nat/docs/overview) is deployed in the dmz landing VPC only
 - cross-environment traffic and traffic from any dmz network to any landing network (and vice versa) pass through the NVAs.
 For demo purposes, the current NVA performs simple routing/natting only
 - any traffic from a landing network to an dmz network (e.g. Internet) is natted by the NVAs.
 Users can configure further exclusions

-The landing VPC acts as a hub: it bridges internal resources with the outside world and it hosts the shared services consumed by the spoke VPCs, connected to the hub through VPC network peerings.
+The landing network area acts as a hub: the multi-region landing VPC bridges internal resources with the outside world and it hosts the shared services consumed by the spoke VPCs, connected to the hub through VPC network peerings.
 Spokes are used to partition the environments.
 By default:

 - one spoke VPC hosts the development environment resources
 - one spoke VPC hosts the production environment resources

 Each virtual network is a [shared VPC](https://cloud.google.com/vpc/docs/shared-vpc): shared VPCs are managed in dedicated *host projects* and shared with other *service projects* that consume the network resources.
 Shared VPC lets organization administrators delegate administrative responsibilities, such as creating and managing instances, to Service Project Admins while maintaining centralized control over network resources like subnets, routes, and firewalls.

+When the **regional network mode** is selected, the stage deploys two additional landing VPCs each one with a regional scope.
+If required the regional VPCs can be exteded as shared VPC and cosumed by other service (spoke) projects.

 Users can easily extend the design to host additional environments, or adopt different logical mappings for the spokes (for example, in order to create a new spoke for each company entity).
 Adding spokes is trivial and it does not increase the design complexity.
 The steps to add more spokes are provided in the following sections.
 In multi-organization scenarios, where production and non-production resources use different Cloud Identity and GCP organizations, the hub/landing VPC is usually part of the production organization.
 It establishes connections with the production spokes within the same organization, and with non-production spokes in a different organization.